riboflavin/the-little-mongodb-book/en/mongodb.markdown

 There are more available operators than what we've seen so far.
 The most flexible being `$where` which lets us supply JavaScript to execute on the server.
 These are all described in the [Advanced Queries](http://www.mongodb.org/display/DOCS/Advanced+Queries#AdvancedQueries) section of the MongoDB website.
 What we've covered so far though is the basics you'll need to get started.
 It's also what you'll end up using most of the time.

 We've seen how these selectors can be used with the `find` command.
-They can also be used with the `remove` command which we've briefly looked at, the `count` command, which we haven't looked at but you can probably figure out, and the `update` command which we'll spend more time with later on.
+They can also be used with the `remove` command, which we've briefly looked at, the `count` command, which we haven't looked at but you can probably figure out, and the `update` command which we'll spend more time with later on.
 The `ObjectId` which MongoDB generated for our `_id` field can be selected like so:

 	db.unicorns.find({_id: ObjectId("TheObjectId")})

 ## In This Chapter ##
 We haven't looked at the `update` command yet, or some of the fancier things we can do with `find`.
 However, we did get MongoDB up and running, looked briefly at the `insert` and `remove` commands (there isn't much more than what we've seen).
 We also introduced `find` and saw what MongoDB `selectors` were all about.
-We've had a good start and laid a solid foundation for things to come.
 Believe it or not, you actually know most of what there is to know about MongoDB - it really is meant to be quick to learn and easy to use.
 I strongly urge you to play with your local copy before moving on.
 Insert different documents, possibly in new collections, and get familiar with different selectors.
 Use `find`, `count` and `remove`.
 After a few tries on your own, things that might have seemed awkward at first will hopefully fall into place.

-# Chapter 2 - Updating #
+\usetitlenumber{2}{Updating}

 In chapter 1 we introduced three of the four CRUD (create, read, update and delete) operations.
 This chapter is dedicated to the one we skipped over: `update`. `Update` has a few surprising behaviors, which is why we dedicate a chapter to it.

 ## Update: Replace Versus $set ##
-In its simplest form, `update` takes 2 arguments: the selector (where) to use and what field to update with.
+In its simplest form, `update` takes 2 arguments: the selector to use and what field to update with.
 If Roooooodles had gained a bit of weight, we could execute:

 	db.unicorns.update({name: 'Roooooodles'}, {weight: 590})